ResetXPDR/MSFS_AutoFPS/README.md

   - MSFS 2020 only
     - Cloud quality decrease option for when either FPS can't be achieved at the lowest desired TLOD or when the GPU load is too high,
   - MSFS 2024 only
-    - Auto settings reduction option for MSFS 2024, activated under marginal performance conditions to help improve FPS and reduce VRAM usage.
+    - Auto settings reduction option, activated under marginal performance conditions to help improve FPS and reduce VRAM usage.
     - Auto cloud increase option with TLOD Min/Base + enabled and sufficient performance margin exists,
     - Hybrid dynamic settings / AutoFPS automation support (auto-disabled in Non-Expert mode).
 - Simultaneous Native Frame Rate (NFR), Frame Generation (FG) - including native nVidia, MFG, OFG, FG mod, FSR3 or Lossless Scaling - and VR graphics mode compatibility, including correct FG FPS display, and separate FPS targets for each mode,